UnCarter25le/112-1_DistributedSystems/README.md

 ﻿# Preface:

-### 1. This repo is for in-service course, distributed systems lectured by [Dr. Liao](http://cfliao.net/en/doku.php).
+### 1. This repo is for the in-service course, distributed systems lectured by [Dr. Liao](http://cfliao.net/en/doku.php).

 #### - Coworker is [Shelley](https://github.com/ShelleyHsu).